 AMES, Iowa -- As August arrives, families begin to think about “back to school” routines.
 Barbara Dunn Swanson, an Iowa State University Extension and Outreach human sciences specialist, suggests making family meetings a routine all year long.

-Weekly family meetings can help busy families keep communication lines open, said Brown who specializes in family life issues and is a Licensed Marital and Family Therapist.
+Weekly family meetings can help busy families keep communication lines open, said Swanson, who specializes in family life issues.

 Schedule the family meeting at a time when all family members are available and not tired or otherwise distracted.
 Keep the meeting brief and begin with family compliments or praise for each and every member of the family.
-Celebrating family successes is important for building continued self-confidence.
+Celebrating family successes is important for building continued self-confidence, Swanson said.

 The family meeting also is a place to learn problem solving skills.
-According to Dr. Brown problem solving is a protective factor that can be an asset in school or work settings.
-Listening, taking turns talking and sharing, and hearing other family members’ opinions are additional benefits of planned family meetings.
+According to Swanson, problem solving is a protective factor that can be an asset in school or work settings.
+Listening, taking turns talking and sharing and hearing other family members’ opinions are additional benefits of planned family meetings.